stellaboschi/stellaboschi.github.io/README.md

 ### [Alberi Senza Radici | Rootless Trees](https://stellaboschi.github.io/alberi-senza-radici) <small>[2003]</small>
 *"People who are neither sad nor happy, but only enormously empty."*
-Un'indagine sull'assenza di punti di riferimento e sulla ricerca di una rinascita che passa attraverso l'incontro e l'accettazione del proprio vuoto.
-*An inquiry into the absence of milestones and the search for a rebirth.*
+An inquiry into the absence of milestones and the search for a rebirth.

 ---